 And while you may chuckle, these companies are laughing all the way to the bank.
 Michael Kors is a publicly traded company worth a billion dollars, and Tory Burch undoubtedly plans to join that club.
 In 2012 Brunello Cucinelli took his company public.
 And, a recent Women’s Wear Daily article reported that sales of Saint-Laurent have doubled in the last quarter in China.

 It is true that today it is harder to have interesting ideas because so much in fashion has been done.
-But, this does not mean that no new ideas exist and that we are condemned to blandness, rehashes, and greatest hits.
+But, this does not mean that no new ideas can exist and that we are condemned to an endless parade of blandness, rehashes, and greatest hits.
 There are plenty of designers who do interesting things, but they are drowned out by major fashion brands that make major money by producing major blandness to satisfy mass taste.
 We will continue to be mired in mediocrity until mass taste develops.
 Don’t hold your breath.